nrlquaker/winbox-mac/UNVERIFIED_DEVELOPER.md

 # Unverified developer warning

-If you want remove this warning
+If you want to remove this warning

 ![winbox-mac screenshot](unverified_developer/warning.png)